 What is the goal of the Farming in the Floodplain Project?

-The Farming in the Floodplain Project is focused on increasing the understanding of agricultural viability in the Clear Creek area as well as the greater Puyallup Watershed, and analyzing the impact of proposed changes to flood and hydrology systems.
-Our long-term goal is to advance progress toward a collectively agreed-upon plan for Clear Creek that increases its agricultural viability while meeting fish and flood interests.
+The Farming in the Floodplain Project is focused on increasing the understanding of agricultural viability in the Puyallup Watershed, and analyzing the impact of proposed changes to flood and hydrology systems.
+One long-term goal is to advance progress toward a collectively agreed-upon plan for Clear Creek that increases its agricultural viability while meeting fish and flood interests.

 What work is happening?

-From January 2016 through the end of 2017, we worked collaboratively to engage with agricultural landowners and to conduct a technical analysis of current and future conditions that affect agriculture in Clear Creek.
+In 2016 and 2017, we worked collaboratively to engage with agricultural landowners and to conduct a technical analysis of current and future conditions that affect agriculture in Clear Creek.
 We met with a number of local farmers, toured their properties, and began to document how changes in Clear Creek will affect them.

 We led a series of Technical Advisory Group (TAG) workshops that consisted of a team of technical and agricultural experts (including Clear Creek farmers) that analyzed available information about agriculture, climate change, hydrology, and the Puyallup watershed.
 Through our landowner engagement team, we kept the farming community involved in order to clarify and support their needs and interests.